BR7RKR/picture-to-ascii/README.md

 Prints out image to the console (ascii image).

 ### -f or --file
-Saves ascii image as a txt file.
+Saves ascii image as a file.
 Rquires path to the file.
-Programm will create a file if it doesn't exist
+The file will be created if it doesn't exist.

+Supported formats:
+* JPEG
+* PNG
+* TGA
+* BMP
+* TXT

+**Note:** use -ws and -hs flags with 1 if you want to get the native resolution.
+**Note:** use jpeg/jpg if you want to save huge images faster (4k for example).

 ### -i or --image
 With this flag you must provide path to your image.
 This flags reades a image from the file.